demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

     >3.
 For any issues, see [Authorization Code flow Troubleshooting](#authorization-code-flow-troubleshooting).

 9. Save the instance.
 10. Run the `!<integration command prefix>-auth-test` command.
-A 'Success' message should be printed to the War Room.
+The War Room prints a 'Success' message if the integration is configured correctly.

-**Note:** Make sure the neccessary permissions and roles are applied to the application and to the user.
+**Note:** Make sure the neccessary permissions and roles are applied to the application and the user.

-### Example for configuring [Microsoft Graph User integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-user) using a self-deployed and authorization code flow
+### Example: configuring the [Microsoft Graph User integration](https://xsoar.pan.dev/docs/reference/integrations/microsoft-graph-user) using a self-deployed and authorization code flow

 1. In Microsoft Azure portal, create a new app registration.
    1. Select **App registrations** -> **New registration**.